Healthcare UX

 • "Was it easy to find your results?" after follow-up

 These insights are more actionable, more timely, and more likely to reveal the specific issues that impact satisfaction.
+This approach to patient journey data collection can significantly improve patient experience journey mapping efforts.

 Final Thoughts: Better scores start with better systems

-If you want to improve your patient experience scores, start with the system not the symptom.
+If you want to improve your patient experience scores, start with the system, not the symptom.

 Patient experience scores have become a key metric in healthcare, influencing everything from hospital reimbursement rates to public reputation and patient loyalty.
 But despite all the attention, many organizations are still trying to improve these scores with surface-level solutions: new waiting room furniture, generic follow-up emails, or expanded surveys.
+Patient experience in healthcare is not a branding issue.
+It's a systems design issue.
+In this article, we'll explore a more strategic approach, one that addresses the real design flaws that shape perception, trust, and satisfaction in the patient journey.

 1. Understand what the scores actually reflect

-Most patient experience metrics, like HCAHPS or Press Ganey, don’t measure the quality of care.
+Most patient experience metrics, like HCAHPS or Press Ganey, don't measure the quality of care.
 They measure how the patient experienced that care.
+That includes things like:

 • Communication clarity